 The first ever mention in history of London’s darling Borough Market is to be found in the Scandinavian collection of sagas Heimskringla (1014).
-Snorri Sturluson speaks of a “…great market town called Southwark…” A few unforgettable millennia forward and Borough Market holds a treasured place in every Londoner’s heart.
+Snorri Sturluson speaks of a “…great market town called Southwark…” A few unforgettable millennia forward and Borough Market still holds a treasured place in every Londoner’s heart.
 We simply adore it.
-We do so as it brings together all that is quintessentially London – our beloved Thames, classic medieval architecture and the finest British artisanal food.
+We do so because it brings together all that is quintessentially London; our beloved Thames, classic medieval architecture and the finest British artisanal food.

 So how fitting that Shangri-La at The Shard, which commands London’s skyline, has formed a path between its refined taste and some of the greatest connoisseurs of food and drink in the capital.
-The hotel launched its sumptuous Five Mile Menu at Lang Cafe on 27th November.
-Expertly crafted to celebrate the ultimate union of Shangri-La’s chefs with the best artisanal suppliers (within a five mile radius) the launch is an undeniable triumph.
-Naturally, as an ardent lover of fine food, I needed little encouragement to attend the launch.
+The hotel launched the sumptuous Five Mile Menu at Lang Cafe on 27th November.
+Curated to celebrate the ultimate union of Shangri-La’s chefs with local suppliers the launch is an undeniable triumph.
+Naturally, as an ardent lover of fine food I needed little encouragement to attend the launch.

 What Exactly is the Five Mile Menu?

 The Five Mile Menu is a precious, sentimental journey from a Dorset kitchen table to the mysterious Cornish ocean via London’s urban bee keepers.
 All the produce on the menu has been sourced within a five mile radius of Shangri-La at The Shard and will be available at its local cafe and wine bar Lang.

 What’s on the Menu?